HandsomeChoco/kkb-fetch-builder/readme.md

 # kkb-fetch-builder

-Frontend network request library based on builder design pattern and fetch api
+Frontend network request library based on builder design pattern and fetch api.
+currently it doesn't working with script embedded in HTML file.

 ## install